rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 ## Restricting Access

-Let's say you have a server, and you just don't want to make it public. if you want to define just who is allowed to access it via SSH, or view some private web pages/apps, you can do that.
+Let's say you have a server and don't want to make it public.
+If you want to define who can access it via SSH or view some private web pages/apps, you can do that.

 There are a couple of methods to accomplish this.
 First, for a more locked-down server, you can pick one of the more restrictive zones, assign your network device to it, add the SSH service to it as shown above, and then whitelist your own public IP address like so: